 Travel money cards are a popular, secure and easy way to take money on overseas holidays.
-Travel money cards simplify the currency exchange process and assist you to manage your travel money easily.
+They can simplify the currency exchange process, and assist you to manage your travel money easily.

-With a regular debit or credit card, the currency rate can vary hugely during your trip and conversion fees may apply, which means you may get less currency for your New Zealand dollar and your overseas trip could end up costing you more.
-But a travel money card allows you to load and lock your foreign currency at today’s exchange rate* and actively manage your balance so you’ll know exactly how much you have to spend.
+With a regular debit or credit card, the currency rate can vary hugely during your trip.
+And once you add on the conversion fees that may apply, you’re going to end up with far less bang for your Aussie buck.
+But a travel money card allows you to load and lock your foreign currency at that day’s exchange rate* and actively manage your balance – so you’ll know exactly how much you have to spend.

 *Lock in your exchange rates mean the exchange rate is locked in for the initial load only.
 The exchange rates for subsequent reloads will be set at the prevailing exchange rate at the time of the transaction.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.